 Another clue that suggests BER is the presence of a notched or irregular J point: the so-called “fish hook” pattern.
 This is often best seen in lead V4.

-The differential features between BER and pericarditis
+Differentiating between BER and pericarditis

 NB.
 These features have limited specificity, therefore it may not always be possible to tell the difference between these two conditions.